prasser/swtknob/README.md

 ```

 A profile for the input dialog can be used to display messages specific to the semantics of a knob's value, or for
 internationalization, i.e., displaying messages in different languages.
-For example, a german language profile
+For example, a German language profile
 can be created as follows:

 ```Java